iotaledger/iota-wiki/tutorials/pages/wallet-setup.md

 node create-mnemonic.js
 ```

-You can now copy the seed phrase and paste it into the previously [created `.env` file](#prepare-environment-variables).
+You can now copy the seed phrase and paste it into the previously created file [created file](#prepare-the-environment-variables) `.env`.

 ---